 Previous weeks

-1. From Feb 16 to Feb 22
+3. From February 16 to February 22

 The primary focus this week was the Fedora 44 release cycle, which reached a significant milestone with the Beta freeze and code complete deadline.
 This prompted many groups, including FESCo, Quality, and various SIGs, to review change proposals, process blocker bugs, and prepare for the upcoming Beta release.
 A common thread across several teams, such as Mindshare, EPEL, and Design, was the ongoing migration of repositories and issue trackers to the new Forgejo instance.
 Additionally, package maintenance and cleanup were prominent activities, highlighted by the final push to retire the deprecated python-mock package, the retirement of several long-term failing packages, and a notable FESCo-initiated discussion about the responsibilities of package maintainers, particularly concerning the use of Bugzilla auto-responders.